influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-with-oss.md

       # HELP go_gc_duration_seconds A summary of the pause duration of garbage collection cycles.
       ...
       ```
-3. Add your **InfluxDB Cloud** account information (URL and organization) to your Telegraf configuration by doing the following:
+3. Add your **InfluxDB OSS** account information (URL and organization) to your Telegraf configuration by doing the following:
    1. Go to **Load Data > Telegraf** [in your InfluxDB OSS account](http://localhost:8086/), and click **InfluxDB Output Plugin** at the top-right corner.
    2. Copy the `urls`, `token`, `organization`, and `bucket` and close the window.
    3. Click **monitoring-enterprise-1.x**.